The Lov\'asz Theta Function for Recovering Planted Clique Covers and Graph Colorings: Introduction

 It is relatively straightforward to verify that the conditions \eqref{eq:supportcondition} and \eqref{eq:complementaryslackness} are satisfied.
 In Proposition \ref{thm:Unequalsizecanonicalmatrix_spectrum} we characterize the spectrum of the matrix $\zz$, and in so doing, show that $\zz$ satisfies the conditions \eqref{cond1} and \eqref{cond3}.
 We explain these steps in Sections \ref{sec:extremality} and \ref{sec:disjointunion}.

 \paragraph{Step 2: Exact recovery for graphs with the $\cscc$ property.} The matrix $\zz$ that served as our dual certificate for graphs formed by disjoint cliques does not work in the more general setting as it is non-zero on every edge between distinct cliques; i.e., it violates \eqref{eq:supportcondition}.
-The key idea for constructing a suitable dual certificate in this case begins by recognizing that conditions \eqref{eq:supportcondition} and~\eqref{eq:complementaryslackness} define subspaces:
+The key idea for constructing a suitable dual certificate in this case begins by recognizing that we can satisfy conditions \eqref{eq:supportcondition} and \eqref{eq:complementaryslackness} by specifying suitable subspaces.
+Concretely, we define

-In view of this, we consider a dual certificate $\zc$ obtained by projecting the matrix $\zz$ with respect to the Frobenious norm onto the intersection of these spaces:
+At a first glance, it is not clear how the subspace $\mathcal{L}$ relates to condition \eqref{eq:complementaryslackness}.
+In fact, $\mathcal{L}$ actually specifies a complementary slackness type of condition $\xc Z = 0$.
+Later, in Proposition \ref{csexpnaded}, we show that the condition specified by $\mathcal{L}$ coincides with the condition $\langle Z,\xc \rangle = 0$ whenever $Z$ is PSD.
+In view of the new subspaces we define, we consider a dual certificate $\zc$ obtained by projecting the matrix $\zz$ with respect to the Frobenius norm onto the intersection of $\mathcal{K}$ and $\mathcal{L}$:

-The remainder of proof is a matrix pertubation argument in which we show that $\|\zc - \zz \|$ is quite small, which allows us to conclude the remaining conditions \eqref{cond1} and \eqref{cond3}.
+The remainder of proof is a matrix perturbation argument in which we show that $\|\zc - \zz \|$ is quite small, which allows us to conclude the remaining conditions \eqref{cond1} and \eqref{cond3}.
 We now provide some geometric intuition why the projection onto the intersection $\mathcal{K}\cap \mathcal{L}$ succeeds.

 The graphs considered in this work are either disjoint union of cliques or have the $\cscc$ property.
 In both cases, we have that $\mathcal{K}$ is a subspace of